What are parole alterate in Italian?

 You might have heard the concept of parole alterate but you might not know what they are and that’s why you’re here.

-In order for you to understand, let’s have a look at an example of a parola alterata in English:
+For you to understand, let’s have a look at an example of a parola alterata in English: mommy (instead of mom).

-Well, parole alterate have to do with Italian suffixes that change the meaning of words.
+Well, parole alterate has something to do with Italian suffixes that change the meaning of words.

 A suffix is added at the end of a word to form a derivative, like -tion, -ity, -ment in the words connection, activity, and argument.

-Here are some examples of Italian parole alterate:
+Here are some examples of parole alterate in Italian:

 - Festa (party): festicciola (small party)